Organic Garden Soil and Organic Soil

 The raised bed frame sits atop the ground.
 You then fill it with virgin soil

-and materials.
-Gardeners with raised bed frames, will often empty the soil
+soil and materials.
+Gardeners with raised bed frames, will often empty the

-gardens every year.
+great gardens every year.

 More on Raised Garden Beds